Meet our LAPC Music Department Faculty and Staff

 Full-Time Faculty

-Wendy Mazon is a full time faculty member at Pierce College.
-Her duties include, or have included, teaching AMP clarinet lessons, band director, teaching music theory, musicianship, music appreciation, faculty advisor and Applied Program Music Director.
+Dr. Wendy Mazon is the Department Chair and a full-time Associate Professor of Music at Pierce College.
+Her duties include teaching music theory, musicianship, music appreciation, AMP clarinet lessons, faculty advisor and Distance Education Support.
 Throughout her career, Mazon has taught at various instrumental music programs and institutions of higher education and is a strong believer in life-long learning.

 In addition, Dr. Mazon has presented her original research on lung function and musicians in various academic settings, including the International Clarinet Association’s Research Competition, Desert Skies Symposium on Research in Music Education, the Hawaii International Conference on Arts and Humanities and at the California Institute of the Arts.